dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

 In practice, you do not need to call `$apply()`, regardless of whether it is in AngularJS or Angular.
-The `UpgradeModule` does it for us.
+The `UpgradeModule` does it for you.
 You *can* still call `$apply()` so there is no need to remove such calls from existing code.
-Those calls just trigger additional AngularJS change detection checks in a hybrid application.
+Those calls just trigger extra AngularJS change detection checks in a hybrid application.

-When you downgrade an Angular component and then use it from AngularJS, the inputs of the component will be watched using AngularJS change detection.
+When you downgrade an Angular component and then use it from AngularJS, the inputs of the component are watched using AngularJS change detection.
 When those inputs change, the corresponding properties in the component are set.
 You can also hook into the changes by implementing the [OnChanges][AioApiCoreOnchanges] interface in the component, just like you could if it hadn't been downgraded.

-Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for `scope` \(or `bindToController`\) of the component directive will be hooked into Angular change detection.
+Upgrading an AngularJS component and using it from Angular causes all bindings defined for `scope` \(or `bindToController`\) of the component directive to be hooked into Angular change detection.
-They will be treated as regular Angular inputs.
+They are going to be treated as regular Angular inputs.
-Their values will be written to the scope \(or controller\) of the upgraded component when they change.
+Their values are going to be written to the scope, or controller, of the upgraded component when they change.

-### Using UpgradeModule with Angular *NgModules*
+### Using `UpgradeModule` with Angular `NgModules`

-Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of features.

 Their details are quite different in architecture and implementation.
 In AngularJS, you add Angular assets to the `angular.module` property.